Hungary to seek more Russian gas amid energy crunch, Orban says | Headlines

 Hungary, a member of the European Union and NATO, agreed a new long-term gas supply agreement with Russia's Gazprom in August.
 Moscow and the West are locked in a tense standoff over Ukraine amid a build-up of Russian forces along the country's eastern border as NATO reinforcing its presence in eastern Europe.

-Orban, who faces what is expected to be a close-fought election on April 3, has dismissed calls from a unified opposition to cancel Putin's visit, scheduled for Tuesday.
-"I would like to increase the amount of gas to be delivered ...from the levels agreed in the Russian-Hungarian gas contract," Orban told public radio.
+Orban, who faces what is expected to be a close-fought election on April 3, has dismissed calls from a unified opposition to cancel his visit to Moscow, scheduled for Tuesday.
+"I would like to increase the amount of gas to be delivered ... from the levels agreed in the Russian-Hungarian gas contract," Orban told public radio.

-"Of course Hungary is a member of NATO and the EU, so before each such meeting I consult and co-ordinate with our western allies," Orban said, adding that he would hold further talks with western leaders in coming days.
-The Defence Ministry did not respond to Reuters questions earlier this week about whether Hungary would host more NATO forces in the coming weeks.
+"Of course Hungary is a member of NATO and the EU, so before each such meeting I consult and co-ordinate with our western allies," Orban said, adding that he would hold further talks with Western leaders in the coming days.
+Szijjarto said the United States has approached Hungary about a temporary deployment of U.S. troops in the country, and the Hungarian Defence Ministry was conducting talks on this issue.
+He did not provide any more details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)